SayakoHazuki/SPYC-STEM-Discord.py-Bot/README.md

 # INCOMPLETED

-the `main()` function in bot.py will retrieve all unsubmitted assignments from Google Classroom and saves to l4.json
+the `getAssignmentList()` function in bot.py will retrieve all unsubmitted assignments from Google Classroom and saves to l4.json

 ### !
 It may take around 1 minute to retrieve the list of unsubmitted assignments